clbonner/password_generator/README.md

 # password_generator

-Random password generator written in python.
+Command line random password generator written in python.
+Can be adapted for other situations and/or different lists.